ParanoidKevin/CSC209/README.md

 # CSC209

 ### Assignment 1
-- use basic C and shell to read some lines from console and output the result after process the data
+- use basic C and shell scripts to read some lines from console and output the result after process the data

 ### Assignment 2
 - box files' content using charater '*'